-The Fire Danger Period commenced for Bass Coast Shire Council on 16 December 2019.
+The Fire Danger Period ends for Bass Coast Shire Council on 16 March 2020.
 For more information, visit the Restrictions During the Fire Danger Period section of the CFA web-page.

 Once the Fire Danger Period has been declared, fire restrictions come into force.
 This means you cannot light a fire in the open air unless you have a permit or comply with certain requirements.

 If you don't obtain a permit, you could be breaking the law and may be prosecuted.